|©Smashing Magazine http://www.smashingmagazine.com/2010/05/18/the-beauty-of-typography-writing-systems-and-calligraphy-of-the-world/|

 This shows the other side of that cross shaped window opening:

-a Japan Times award-winning writer based in Bradford on Avon, England, runs With Words, which provides literature, education and literacy projects, as well as online courses often based around the Japanese genres.
+a double Japan Times award-winning writer, Pushcart Prize and Best Small Fictions nominated, now based in Chippenham, England, runs Call of the Page, which provides literature, education and literacy projects, as well as online courses often based around the Japanese genres.

-He is a co-editor for Bones Journal (contemporary haiku), and his latest collection Does Fish-God Know contains contemporary and gendai-style haiku with short verse published by Yet To Be Named Free Press: There is also a forthcoming book titled Writing Poetry: the haiku way.
+He is a past co-founding editor for Bones Journal (contemporary haiku), and his latest full-length collection Does Fish-God Know contains contemporary and experimental haiku with short verse published by Yet To Be Named Free Press.

 Extended The Reader as Second Verse